hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ## Usages

-- When passing a _given_ explicitly, the _given_ is required in front of the symbol.
+- When passing a _given_ explicitly, the keyword _given_ is required in front of the symbol.

 <br/>